Felony vs. Misdemeanor DUI Charges

-Felony DUI charges and penalties can be extreme and could result in jail time
+Felony DUI charges and penalties can be extreme and can result in jail time.

 Some states institute a felony classification for multiple DUI offenses.
 In the state of New York, for example, a second DUI conviction within 10 years is classified as a Class E felony.
 The same classification is made in Wyoming, among others.

 Georgia and Texas also classify multiple DUI offenses as felonies, but only upon the fourth conviction.

 Other states vary, and so it can be a good idea to examine the latest DUI laws in your state.